kia-orana/job-recommendation/README.md

 - Improved personalized position recommendation based on search history and favorite records
 - Created Java servlets with RESTful APIs to handle HTTP requests and responses
 - Used MySQL to store real position data (company, requirement, deadline, etc.) and deployed it to Amazon RDS for better simplicity and scalability
-- Deployed to Amazon EC2 for better performance